Svalbard Treaty

 The Svalbard Treaty (originally the Spitsbergen Treaty) recognises the sovereignty of Norway over the Arctic archipelago of Svalbard, at the time called Spitsbergen.
 The exercise of sovereignty is, however, subject to certain stipulations, and not all Norwegian law applies.
 The treaty restricts military uses of the archipelago, but it is not demilitarized.
 The signatories were given equal rights to engage in commercial activities (mainly coal mining) on the islands.
-As of 2024, Norway and Russia make use of this right.
+Norway and Russia have exercised this right.

 Uniquely, the archipelago is an entirely visa-free zone under the terms of the Svalbard Treaty.

 The treaty was signed on 9 February 1920 and submitted for registration in the League of Nations Treaty Series on 21 October 1920.
 There were 14 original High Contracting Parties: Denmark, France, Italy, Japan, the Netherlands, Norway, Sweden, the United Kingdom (including Australia, Canada, New Zealand, South Africa, and India), and the United States.
-Of the original signatories, Japan was the last to ratify the treaty on 2 April 1925, and the treaty came into force on 14 August 1925.
+Of the original signatories, Japan was the last to ratify the treaty, on 2 April 1925, and the treaty came into force on 14 August 1925.

 Many additional nations acceded to the treaty after it was ratified by the original signatories, including several before it came into force.
-As of 2024, there are 48 parties to the treaty.
+As of 2026, there are 49 parties to the treaty.

 Name of the treaty

 The original treaty is titled the Treaty recognising the sovereignty of Norway over the Archipelago of Spitsbergen.
 It refers to the entire archipelago as Spitsbergen, which had been the only name in common usage since 1596 (with minor variations in spelling).
-In 1925, five years after the conclusion of the treaty, the Norwegian authorities proceeded to officially rename the islands "Svalbard".
+In 1925, five years after the conclusion of the treaty, the Norwegian authorities officially renamed the islands "Svalbard".
 This new name was a modern adaptation of the ancient toponym Svalbarði, attested in the Norse sagas as early as 1194.
 The exonym Spitsbergen subsequently came to be applied to the main island in the archipelago.
 Accordingly, in modern historiography the Treaty of Spitsbergen is commonly referred to anachronistically as the Svalbard Treaty to reflect the name change.